-FFO is defined as earnings before interest and taxes ("EBIT"), less Section 1031 exchanges and gains on large asset sales, plus depletion, depreciation and amortization, plus the net book value of cash from sales of land, and less fertilizer spending.
+FFO is defined as EBIT, less gains on Section 1031 exchanges and large asset sales, plus depletion, depreciation and amortization, plus the net book value from cash land sales, and less fertilizer spending.
 We use FFO as a performance measure for the Timberlands business because it is a commonly used metric by real estate investment trusts (REITs) to measure operating performance.
 FFO is intended to focus participants on generating cash flow, which supports the Company's focus on a growing and sustainable dividend for shareholders.

 RONA is defined as EBIT divided by average net assets.
-We define net assets as total assets less cash and short-term investments, deferred tax assets, consolidated assets from special purpose entities, capitalized interest, and current liabilities.
-We use RONA as the principal performance measure for our CEO and the Wood Products and Cellulose Fibers businesses because of its strong link over time to total shareholder return in the basic materials sector and for Weyerhaeuser.
+We define net assets for Wood Products and Cellulose Fibers as total segment assets less cash and cash equivalents and current liabilities.
+We use RONA as the principal performance measure for our Wood Products and Cellulose Fibers businesses because of its strong link over time to total shareholder return in the basic materials sector and for Weyerhaeuser.
 The use of this measure is intended to focus participants on generating profitability, both through increasing revenues and controlling costs.
 In addition, use of this measure reinforces the importance of making capital investments that will improve the Company's overall returns.